bmichele/spellCheck/README.md

 Setting `METHOD=edit` in the `.env` file, the spell-check algorithm returns, among the vocabulary's words, those that have the lower edit distance.
 Each candidate comes with a score computed from the word counts reported in the vocabulary (higher count implies higher score).
-The implementation given in this repository is quite efficient (it computes the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) of the query term with almost every word in the given vocabulary) and should be improved, e.g. using a trie (see this [blog post](http://stevehanov.ca/blog/index.php?id=114) for an example).
+The implementation given in this repository is quite inefficient (it computes the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) of the query term with almost every word in the given vocabulary) and should be improved, e.g. using a trie (see this [blog post](http://stevehanov.ca/blog/index.php?id=114) for an example).

 #### Semantic distance

-Setting `METHOD=semantic` in the `.env` file, given a misspelled word. the algorithm provides the first 10 closest words of the vocabulary.
+Setting `METHOD=semantic` in the `.env` file, given a misspelled word, the algorithm provides the first 10 closest words of the vocabulary.
 The distance is computed as the euclidean distance from the misspelled word to the vocabulary's words.
 The algorithm uses the [FastText](https://fasttext.cc) embeddings, which provide vectors for out-of-vocabulary words.